repconn/iac-starter-kit/README.md

 * run *make build* to build docker image with required utilities
 * add some code
 * run *make plan* to evaluate terraform intentions

+## Scaling
+This section will describe the scaling strategies, that can be applied in a fast-growing team.

 ## Feedback